kubernetes/enhancements/keps/sig-node/5945-dra-optional-node-preparation/README.md

 ###### Are there any tests for feature enablement/disablement?

 Yes.
-Unit tests in the kubelet and the allocator will verify that when the feature gate is disabled, the skip fields are ignored and default to standard behavior (not skipping).
+Unit tests in the allocator will verify that when the feature gate is disabled, if any `ResourceSlice` has `SkipNodePrepare: true` or `SkipNodeUnprepare: true`, the allocator returns an error and fails allocation.
+Kubelet unit tests will verify that when the feature gate is disabled on the node, it ignores the skip fields in active claims and attempts standard node preparation.

 ### Rollout, Upgrade and Rollback Planning